auth0/Auth0.swift/FAQ.md

 ## 3. How can I change the message in the alert box?

 Auth0.swift has no control whatsoever over the alert box.
 Its contents cannot be changed.
-Unfortunately, that's a limitation of `ASWebAuthenticationSession`.
+Unfortunately, that is a limitation of `ASWebAuthenticationSession`.

 ## 4. How can I programmatically close the alert box?

 Auth0.swift has no control whatsoever over the alert box.
 It cannot be closed programmatically.
-Unfortunately, that's a limitation of `ASWebAuthenticationSession`.
+Unfortunately, that is a limitation of `ASWebAuthenticationSession`.

 ---